clay-curry/clay-curry/README.md

 # About Me

 I am currently an undergraduate student in computer science on the cusp of graduation (in just two weeks) with a solid foundation in theory of computation and over two years of experience tinkering with open-source software frameworks and diagnosing/resolving system administrative issues for HPC-oriented end users.
-I am actively looking for opportunities to work on ambitious projects that are not just technically exciting but also carry a meaningful impact by catalyzing innovation via improved developer operations.
+I am actively looking for opportunities to work on ambitious projects that are not just technically exciting but also carry a meaningful impact by catalyzing innovation for decades to come.

 ### Experience